Stagyrite/streem/doc/functional.md

 This example emits $x^{2}$,  $x^{3}$ and $x^{4}$ with the input sequence 4, 5 and 6.

+A kind of equivalent function would yield an array of powers, and then flatten the matrix (array of arrays) produced.
+It's obviously better to push the powers immediately into the output stream.

 ```ruby
 powers = { x ->
   pow2 = x * x